COSMIC APPLE GARDENS

 0 Comments

-Crop List: Cosmic Mix, Summer Squash, Cucumbers, Tomatoes, Dill, Kale, Fresh Garlic, Sunflowers, Maybe Beans and/or Shell Peas
+Crop List: Cosmic Mix, Arugula, Collards, Summer Squash, Tomatoes, Fresh Garlic, Sunflowers, Turnips, Fennel, Pickling Cucumbers and Maybe Cucumbers

 Recipes

-Pork Available: Grandpa's Sausage, Breakfast Sausage, Pork Chops, Shoulder Roast, Spare Ribs, Neck Bones (make the real deal Ramen!) and Fat
+Pork Available: Grandpa's Sausage, Breakfast Sausage, Pork Chops, Shoulder Roast, Spare Ribs, Tenderloin, Neck Bones (make the real deal Ramen!)
+Hock and Fat

 WASH YOUR VEGGIES!!